dentarg/auth0-blog/_posts/2018-03-05-react-router-4-practical-tutorial.markdown

 ### Route Protection and Authentication

+When developing web applications, there are scenarios where certain routes have to be protected from access.
+Most times, these routes can only be accessed by authorized users.

 In previous versions of React Router such as v3, route protection code looks like this:

+_index.js_

 ```
 const Root = () => {